What is a further advance mortgage?

 In this guide

-- Are further advance mortgages more difficult to get than a new mortgage?
+- Are further advance mortgages harder to get than a new mortgage?

-- How much can I borrow on a further advance?
+- How much can I borrow with a further advance?

-- What is the difference between a second charge and a further advance?
+- What is the difference between a second charge and a further advance mortgage?

 - Can I get a further advance on my mortgage?

-- How to get a further advance mortgage
+- How to apply for a further advance mortgage

-- How long can it take to receive the money?
+- How long does it take to receive the money?

 - Does a further advance affect a fixed-rate mortgage?